samaphp/microapp/README.md

 - ✅ PSR-4 structure with Composer autoloading
 - ✅ Simple and readable one-file implementation
 - ✅ Ready to be used as a Composer package
-- ✅ Auto-discovery of controller routes using `loadRoutesFrom(...)`
+- ✅ Auto-discovery of controller classes with route definitions inside the class itself
 - ✅ Built-in CLI to initialize `.htaccess` and autoload mapping

 ## ⚙️ Developer Experience